St Paul's Cathedral, Dunedin

-St Paul's Cathedral is the mother church of the Anglican Diocese of Dunedin in New Zealand and the seat of the Bishop of Dunedin.
+St Paul's Cathedral is an Anglican cathedral church located in The Octagon near the Dunedin Town Hall in the heart of Dunedin, New Zealand.
+The cathedral is the seat of the Bishop of Dunedin and the mother church of the Anglican Diocese of Dunedin.

-Location

-The Cathedral Church of St Paul occupies a site in the heart of The Octagon near the Dunedin Town Hall and hence Dunedin.
+The cathedral building was listed on the Heritage New Zealand register of Historic Place Category 1 on 11 November 1987.

+History

 The land for St Paul's Church was given by the sealer and whaler Johnny Jones of Waikouaiti.

-History

 The first parish church of St Paul was built on the site from 1862 to 1863.
 It was made of Caversham stone and could accommodate up to 500 people.
 It was not, however, well constructed.
 The stone weathered badly and the tall spire was removed after just a few years.
 The man consecrated to be the first Bishop of Dunedin, but never enthroned, Bishop Henry Jenner, visited the diocese in 1869.
 He officiated at St Paul's and gave a lecture on church music illustrated by the St Paul's choir.
 He is remembered as the composer of the hymn tune "Quam dilecta".

 In 1871 Samuel Nevill was elected as Bishop of Dunedin.
 Initially he made no mention of the need for a cathedral for the diocese and it was not until the 1876 synod that he broached the subject.
 The issue was avoided by forming a commission to investigate the whole matter.
 The commission later recommended that St Paul's should become the mother church.
-However, Nevill favoured St. Matthew's Church, Dunedin, and the impasse remained.
+However, Nevill favoured St Matthew's Church, and the impasse remained.
 In the early 1880s the question was revisited and again no resolution was reached.
 However, in 1894, 18 years after the issue was first raised, all sides agreed to the proposal for St Paul's to become the cathedral.
 The cathedral chapter was formed and took up the responsibility for running the cathedral from 1895.
 Thomas Whitelock Kempthorne of Kempthorne Prosser Ltd was a generous supporter of the cathedral and a memorial stands inside.